 \section{Application to EWAS}

-Environmental wide association studies (EWAS) have been increasingly common in recent years as scientists attempt to gain a better understanding of how various chemicals and toxins affect the biological processes in the human body \citep{wild2005complementing,patel2014studying}.
-In particular, EWAS look to study the effects of a large number of exposures that humans are invariably exposed to on disease or other functions in the body.
-The National Health and Nutrition Examination Survey (NHANES) is a cross-sectional data source made publicly available by the Centers for Disease Control and Prevention (CDC).
-We will restrict attention to the 1999-2000, 2001-2002, 2003-2004, and 2005-2006 surveys, and we will aim to estimate the effects of environmental exposures on three different outcomes: HDL cholesterol levels, LDL cholesterol levels, and triglyceride levels in humans.
-We will use the data in \cite{wilson2018model}, which studied the impact of environmental agents from the NHANES data.
-The study contains a large number of potential confounders as participants fill out questionnaires regarding their health status, and receive clinical and laboratory tests that contain information on environmental factors such as pollutants, allergens, bacterial/viral organisms, chemical toxicants, and nutrients.
-In previous work \citep{patel2012systematic}, the environmental agents whose effect we estimate were separated into groups containing similar agents that might act through similar biological pathways.
-We will look at the effects of 14 different environmental agent groups on the three outcomes, leading to 42 different analyses.
-Each exposure we look at is defined as the average exposure level across all agents within the same grouping.
-In the NHANES data, different subjects had different environmental agents measured, leading to different populations, covariate dimensions, and sample sizes for each of the 14 exposures.
-We apply our Bayesian models in conjuction with the doubly robust estimator of \cite{kennedy2017non} to estimate the exposure response curves in each of the 42 analyses.
-Both $p$ and $n$ vary for each data set and there is a wide range of $p/n$ ratios from 0.08 to 0.51, with a mean of 0.25.
+Environmental wide association studies (EWAS) are becoming increasingly common as scientists attempt to gain a better understanding of how various chemicals and toxins affect the biological processes in the human body \citep{wild2005complementing,patel2014studying}.
+EWAS study the effects of a large number of exposures to which humans are invariably exposed.
+The National Health and Nutrition Examination Survey (NHANES) is a publicly available data source by the Centers for Disease Control and Prevention (CDC).
+We restrict attention to the 1999-2000, 2001-2002, 2003-2004, and 2005-2006 surveys.
+We use the same data as \cite{wilson2018model}, which include a large number of potential confounders from \begin{enumerate*}[label=\alph*)] \item participants' questionnaires regarding their health status, and \item clinical and laboratory tests containing information on environmental factors such as pollutants, allergens, bacterial/viral organisms, chemical toxicants, and nutrients. \end{enumerate*} We estimate the effects of 14 environmental agent groups (previously studied in \cite{patel2012systematic}) on three outcomes: the levels of HDL cholesterol, LDL cholesterol, and triglyceride, resulting in 42 analyses.
+Exposure levels are defined as the average level across all agents within the same group.
+In the NHANES data, different subjects had different environmental agents measured, leading to different populations, covariate dimensions, and sample sizes for each of the 14 exposures, and a wide range of $p/n$ ratios from 0.08 to 0.51.